Deltares/QGIS-Tim/README.md

 This will add an icon to the toolbar(s).
 By clicking the icon, the plugin is started.

-### Install the TimML and TTim server
+### Install the timflow server

 With the plugin installed, we can already define model input and convert it to Python scripts or JSON files.
-To run TimML and TTim computations directly from QGIS, we need to install a server program which contains TimML and TTim.
+To run timflow computations directly from QGIS, we need to install a server program which contains timflow.

 1. Start the QGIS-Tim plugin by clicking the QGIS-Tim icon in the toolbar.
-2. Find and click the "Install TimML and TTim server" button at the bottom of the plugin window.
+2. Find and click the "Install timflow server" button at the bottom of the plugin window.
 3. Click the "Install latest release from GitHub" button to download and install the server program.

 Specific releases can also be manually downloaded from the [GitHub Releases page](https://github.com/Deltares/QGIS-Tim/releases):

 1. Download the gistim ZIP file for your platform: Windows, macOS, or Linux.
-2. Find and click the "Install TimML and TTim server" button at the bottom of the plugin window.
+2. Find and click the "Install timflow server" button at the bottom of the plugin window.
 3. Set the path to the downloaded ZIP file in the "Install from ZIP file" section.
 4. Click the "Install" button.